friendly-bits/geoip-shell/Documentation/NOTES.md

     Where `ports` may be any combination of comma-separated individual ports or port ranges (for example: `125-130` or `5,6` or `3,140-145,8`).
     Multiple `-p` options are allowed, for example: `-p tcp:allow:22,23 -p udp:block:128-256,3`

-    Examples:
+    Examples with the -install script:

-    **Note the double-quotes!**
+    `sh geoip-shell-install -c de -m whitelist -p tcp:allow:125-135,7` - for tcp, allow incoming traffic on ports 125-135 and 7, geoblock incoming traffic on other tcp ports (doesn't affect UDP traffic)

-    Example: `sh geoip-shell-install -c de -m whitelist -p tcp:allow:125-135,7` - for tcp, allow incoming traffic on ports 125-135     and 7, geoblock incoming traffic on other tcp ports (doesn't affect UDP traffic)
+    `sh geoip-shell-install -c de -m blacklist -p udp:allow:3,15-20,1024-2048` - for udp, allow incoming traffic on ports 15-20 and 3, geoblock all other incoming udp traffic (doesn't affect TCP traffic)

-    Example: `sh geoip-shell-install -c de -m blacklist -p udp:allow:3,15-20,1024-2048` - for udp, allow incoming traffic on ports     15-20 and 3, geoblock all other incoming udp traffic (doesn't affect TCP traffic)
+    Examples with the -manage script (also called via 'geoip-shell' after installation) :

-    Example: `geoip-shell apply -p tcp:block:all` - for tcp, geoblock all ports (default behavior)
+    `geoip-shell apply -p tcp:block:all` - for tcp, geoblock all ports (default behavior)

-    Example: `geoip-shell apply -p udp:allow:all` - for udp, don't geoblock any ports (completely disables geoblocking for udp)
+    `geoip-shell apply -p udp:allow:all` - for udp, don't geoblock any ports (completely disables geoblocking for udp)

-    Example: `geoip-shell apply -p "tcp:block:125-135,7"` - for tcp, only geoblock incoming traffic on ports 125-135 and 7, allow     incoming traffic on all other tcp ports
+    `geoip-shell apply -p tcp:block:125-135,7` - for tcp, only geoblock incoming traffic on ports 125-135 and 7, allow incoming traffic on all other tcp ports

 11) How to remove specific ports assignment:

-    - use `-p [tcp|udp]:block:all`.
+    use `-p [tcp|udp]:block:all`.

     Example: `geoip-shell -p tcp:block:all` will remove prior port-specific rules for the tcp protocol.
 All tcp packets on all ports will now go through geoip filter.

 12) How to make specific protocol packets bypass geoip blocking:

-    -use `p [tcp|udp]:allow:all`
+    use `p [tcp|udp]:allow:all`

     Example: `geoip-shell -p udp:allow:all` will allow all udp packets on all ports to bypass the geoip filter.

 13) If you want to change the autoupdate schedule but you don't know the crontab expression syntax, check out https://crontab.guru/ (no affiliation)